cisagov/LME/README.md

 # Logging Made Easy:

-Logging Made Easy (LME) is a free, open-source platform developed by CISA to centralize log collection, enhance threat detection, and enable real-time alerting, helping organizations of all sizes secure their infrastructure.
-LME offers a seamless user experience, integrating Wazuh and Elastic tools to improve detection accuracy and enable endpoint security.
+Logging Made Easy (LME) is a free, open source platform developed by CISA to centralize log collection, enhance threat detection, and enable real-time alerting, helping organizations of all sizes secure their infrastructure.
 Whether you're upgrading from a previous version or deploying for the first time, LME offers a scalable, efficient solution for logging and endpoint security.

 ## Updates: